geopython/pygeometa/docs/content/reference/mcf.md

 ### `contact`

 MCFs can have 1..n `contact` sections as required using nesting.
+Role is used as key for any contact, if multiple contacts have the same role, you can add each of them by postfixing the role with an underscore and a unique string, e.g. `author_1`, `author_2`.
 Example:

 ```yaml
 contact: